CHuber42/W-12-Code-Review/README.md

 Phase 8.
 Write LoginViews (Register and Login) (Done?
 YES)

 Phase 9.
 Adapt Flavor and Treat controllers to be Authorization-locked and utilize async calls (Done?
-NO)
+Yes)

+Phase 10 (Final).
+Add Views (Forms) to register/log in.
+(Pointed at Home) (Done?
+No)

 ##### Stretch Goals